 Follow the instructions below to learn how to read and reset the Chevrolet service engine light codes.
 For this procedure, you will need an OBD-II scanner.
 After completing all necessary repairs, you should only reset the check engine light and codes.

-- Turn the ignition ON, and key in position II.
+- Turn the ignition ON and key in position II.
 All Chevrolet dashboard lights will turn on but do not start the engine.
-If your Chevrolet has a Start/Stop button, you must press the START button without pressing the brakes.
+If your Chevrolet has a Start/Stop button, press the START button without pressing the brakes.

 - Allow your OBD2 scanner to turn on and connect to your Chevrolet Engine Control Unit (ECU).
 This step can take up to one minute.